stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 * "Computational Cognitive Science: Probability, Programs, and the Mind."
 European Summer School of Logic Language and Information.
 Copenhagen, August 2010.

-* Tutorial on probabilistic models of cognition (with T. O’Donnell).
+* Tutorial on probabilistic models of cognition (with T. O'Donnell).
 Cornell University, October 2009.

 * IPAM Graduate Summer School: "Probabilistic Models of Cognition: The Mathematics of Mind", Los Angeles CA, July 2007. ( 3 lectures.)